uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1I.
 Publisher Class

-Definition: A term used to describe the size, profile, and/or budget of the publisher and, in some cases, the developer, too
+Definition: The size, profile, and/or budget of the publisher and, in some cases, the developer, too

+This element rarely needs to be repeated.
+Exceptions include cases where the platform edition is both "indie" and "self-published."
 <details>
 <summary><i>controlled vocabulary</i> [R][+]</summary>
 <ul>